 To add customer credit through a credit note:

-- Navigate to Sale -> Sales and choose a sale to apply the credit note to.
+- Navigate to Sale > Sales and choose a sale to which the credit note will be applied.
 It must be a sale with an authorised invoice.

-- Go to the Credit Note tab and fill it out.
-See Credit Notes for more details on the credit note function and fields.
+- On the Sale Details page, click the Credit Note tab and enter the details for the credit note.
+See Customer Credit Notes and Refunds for more details on credit notes.

-- Scroll to the Payment section.
-Click +Return to Customer Credit to add the credit note value to their account.
-You will be prompted to add a reference and the amount.
+- Scroll down to the Refunds section.
+Click Customer Credit to add the credit note value to the customer's account.
 When you make a sale to this customer in the future, they will be able to use their customer credit as a payment method.

 Through Receive Money

 Creating customer credits through the Receive Money feature is useful when a customer has made a prepayment which does not relate to any particular sale, but still needs to be accounted for.